It’s tough keeping track of all of your money and investing accounts.

 To serve as an inflation hedge, Personal Capital use investment alternatives, including real estate, gold and other commodities.

-Speaking of mobile, you have Personal Capital’s mobile apps at your disposal so you can check in on your accounts anywhere.
+You also have Personal Capital’s mobile apps at your disposal so you can check in on your accounts anywhere.

 As indicated above, you can sign up for a Personal Capital account and begin linking your accounts for free.
+This includes getting recommendations for your portfolio based on their software.

 Personal Capital uses a single fee to keep investing simple.
 The fees are reasonable when compared to the typical fees charged by personal investment advisors.
 Like most investment services, the fees you pay are tiered based on the amount of money under management: